 Sounds amazing doesn’t it?
 Those results aren’t just possible with Recovery and Life Coaching; they are expected when clients are committed to moving forward with their lives.

 I strongly believe in professionals partnering together with teens, young adults, and their families to provide the best opportunity for success.

-I pick up where you leave off whether you’re coming to the end of Therapy, graduating them from your school or program, or discharging your client from treatment.
+I pick up where you leave off whether you’re coming to the end of Counseling, graduating them from your school or program, or discharging your client from treatment.
 Once they transition back home, I’ll help them really use the tools you’ve given them.
 They will also continue to find new passions to replace their negative behaviors.They might need extra accountability and support while they are in your care.
 They need more individualized help outside of school, church, or what your services are able to provide.

 Maybe you work with them in the legal system, they are on probation with you, or on drug court.
 You know they need more accountability to make some serious life changes before the end up in prison.

 Whatever the situation, I build on all the time you’ve invested to make sure they continue to make progress.